 Who wouldn't want a hen weekend in Bristol?
 This cool and constantly transforming city which has brought us the likes of Banksy, Wallace & Gromit, Ribena and Brunel, is a Acacia HQ favourite.
 Hen friendly, Bristol offers a mix of Hen Party Activities, Hen Weekend Houses, Bars and Restaurants, Things to Do, art galleries in toilets, the balloon festival and so much more.
-A hen friendly city, it has a wealth of bars, restaurants & places of interest which happily accommodate hen groups.

 A former dock, the Harbourside has been completely redeveloped and now brings us culture combined with a mass of attractive restaurants, bars & shops.
 The whole area has a wonderful buzz to it, offering great day time places to visit such as the M-Shed, the Arnolfini, the Watershed film centre & boats such as the Matthew and SS Great Britain.